-These breakouts can be scheduled during sessions, or at any dedicated moment during your digital experience or virtual event, to allow teams and/or speakers to talk to each other via a video call.
+These breakouts can be scheduled during sessions, or at any dedicated moment during your hybrid or virtual event, to allow teams and/or speakers to talk to each other via a video call.

 Encourage users to participate in activities, complete actions in the app, and compete against each other in order to drive engagement.